 - If your child has a frequent or moist cough that is difficult to control with over-the-counter medications, or your child is coughing up green or yellow sputum, please keep your child home and check with your doctor.
 Yellow or green sputum or nasal drainage of this color is a sign of infection, which could be contagious and may need a doctor's evaluation.

 - If your child has any chronic health conditions, injuries, or allergies (food, medicine, insects), please click on the Health Form to download.

-Request for Allergy Information Form
+Allergy Information Form

 Medication Information from Your School Nurse

 - Only medications that cannot be scheduled for other than school hours may be given.
 (Three times daily meds can be given at home.)

 - All prescription medicine must be in the original container and have the pharmacist’s label bearing the child’s name and directions.